Glide High Above the Water on a Parasail

 They operate 7 days/week, from 10am to 5pm.
 Trips at 11am, 12, and 2pm.

 They are located on the beach in Isla Verde, behind ESJ Towers.

 Flying Fish Parasail in Rincon

-Parasailing tours are $60 per person for flyers, and $15 per person for observers.
+Parasailing tours are $65 per person for flyers, can be single or 2 people or 3 people tandem together and $20 per person for observers on boat.

 They operate 7 days/week (mid-November to mid-May), from 9am to 5pm.
 Reservation are recommended.

 PuertoRicoDayTrips.com assumes no responsibility regarding your safety when participating in the activities described in this article.
 Please use common sense!
 If your mother or that little voice in your head tells you that you are about to do something stupid … then don't do it!